dhaura/dhaura/README.md

 ## Hi there, I'm Dhaura 👋

-🌱 I’m currently a third year CSE (Computer Science and Engineering) undergraduate at University of Moratuwa 👨🏽‍🎓 <br>
+🌱 I’m currently a fourth year CSE (Computer Science and Engineering) undergraduate at University of Moratuwa 👨🏽‍🎓 <br>
 👨🏻‍💻 Former Software Engineer Intern at WSO2.

 <br>